Product

 7. Retail sales

-If you have a physical product to sell, then sometimes a retail revenue model can have the dual function of providing another revenue stream while also being a viral marketing tool.
-If you have interesting packaging, sell your products somewhere hip, or otherwise find a hook, then expect people to post photos to their socials.
+If you have a physical product to sell, sometimes a retail revenue model can provide another revenue stream and be a viral marketing tool.
+If you have interesting packaging, sell your products somewhere hip, or otherwise find a hook, expect people to post photos to their socials.

-Some companies have unnecessarily made physical products out of their product or service just to capitalize on this kind of revenue stream.
+Some companies have unnecessarily made physical products from their product or services to capitalize on this revenue stream.

 Related Read: The SaaS Financial Model You’ll Actually Use